 Invasive Aquatic Species Program

 Invasive aquatic species are introduced exotic flora and fauna that displace native plant and animal communities.
-Infestations (pdf) result in habitat disruption, loss of property values, diminished water quality, reduced fishing and water recreation opportunities and significant expense for mitigating these environmental costs.
+Infestations result in habitat disruption, loss of property values, diminished water quality, reduced fishing and water recreation opportunities and significant expense for mitigating these environmental costs.
 This map (pdf) shows known infested waterbodies in Maine.
-There are eleven invasive aquatic species identified in Maine law as illegal to import, sell, and transport.
+There are fifteen invasive aquatic plants identified in Maine law as illegal to import, sell, and transport.

 Species Profiles-